random1911/react-hooks-mst-example/README.md

 Search query is debounced by [AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) and timeout to do not send too many requests.

 First will be shown items found in the local cache, then items from the server.

+Try "Smith" query, I've prepared some famous Smiths for you.

 If items will have text matched with search string without spaces matched fragments will be highlighted.